Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-\end{proposition} However, it is not true that all functorial maps are obtained from dgla morphisms; in particular, if they were, then they would all extend to functors without requiring pronilpotency (cf.~Remark \ref{r:dgla-nonnilp}).
-We need the pronilpotency, as we can see from the star product formulas of, e.g., \S \ref{ss:dq-fla}, since otherwise the infinite sum need not converge. \begin{remark} In fact, dgla morphisms also induce functorial maps in ordinary dg commutative rings $R$, taking the ordinary tensor product, without requiring $R$ to be augmented, and with no nilpotency condition.
-However, the generalization to $L_\infty$-morphisms below requires pronilpotency. \end{remark}
+\end{proposition} However, it is not true that all functorial maps are obtained from dgla morphisms; in particular, if they were, then all functorial maps as above would define functorial maps if we replace $R_+$ by arbitrary (unital or nonunital) rings, by the remark below.
+But this is not true: with general coefficients the infinite sums in, e.g., \S \ref{ss:dq-fla} need not converge. \begin{remark} In fact, dgla morphisms also induce functorial maps in ordinary (not necessarily complete augmented or even augmented) dg commutative $\bk$-algebras $R$, taking the ordinary tensor product.
+However, the generalization to $L_\infty$ morphisms below requires complete augmented $\bk$-algebras. \end{remark}

-It turns out that there is a complete commutative ring $B$ which represents the functor $R \mapsto \MCE(\mfg \hat \otimes_\bk R)$.
-This means that $R$-points of $\Spf B$, i.e., continuous algebra morphisms $B \to R$, are functorially in bijection with Maurer-Cartan elements of $\mfg \hat \otimes_\bk R$.
-To see what this ring is, first consider the case where $\mfg$ is abelian with zero differential.
-Then Maurer-Cartan elements are merely elements of $\mfg^1$.
-So we want to consider the completed symmetric algebra $\hat S (\mfg[1])^*$, since $\mfg[1]$ is the graded vector space such that $(\mfg[1])^0 = \mfg^1$.
-By analogy, given any ungraded vector space $V$, the algebra of functions $\cO_V$ is nothing but $\Sym V^*$, so by analogy one should take the same thing when $V$ is graded, where the ordinary points are now $V^0$.
-By analogy the same should hold if $V$ is a dg vector space, where now the ordinary points of $\Sym V^*$ consist of the zeroth cohomology, $H^0(V)$.
+It turns out that there is a complete augmented dg commutative $\bk$-algebra $B$ which represents the functor $R \mapsto \MCE(\mfg \hat \otimes_\bk R_+)$.
+This means that $R$-points of $\Spf B$, i.e., continuous augmented dg algebra morphisms $B \to R$, are functorially in bijection with Maurer-Cartan elements of $\mfg \hat \otimes_\bk R$.
+To see what $B$ is, first consider the case where $\mfg$ is abelian with zero differential.
+If $R$ is concentrated in degree zero, then Maurer-Cartan elements with coefficients in $R_+$ are elements of $\mfg^1 \hat \otimes R$.
+For any ungraded vector space $V$, the algebra of polynomial functions on it is $\Sym(V^*)$; so here one can consider $B=\Sym((\mfg^1)^*)$, and then elements in $\mfg^1$ are the same as continuous algebra homomorphisms $B \to \bk$.
+Taking the completion $\hat B$ of $B$ at the augmentation ideal $(V^*)$, continuous augmented algebra homomorphisms $\hat B \to R$ are the same as elements of $\mfg \hat \otimes R_+$.
+But if we take coefficients in a graded ring $R$, then we need to incorporate all of $\mfg$, not just $\mfg^1$.
+Observing that $\mfg^1 = (\mfg[1])^0$, the natural choice of graded algebra is $\Sym((\mfg[1])^*)$.
+We wanted a completed algebra, so we take the completion $\hat S (\mfg[1])^*$, which has the same continuous augmented maps to complete augmented rings $R$.
+Then, the points of $\hat S (\mfg[1])^*$ valued in an ordinary (non-dg) complete augmented algebra $R$ are in bijection with elements of $\mfg^1 \hat \otimes R$, as desired.

 Thus, we consider the completed symmetric algebra $\hat S (\mfg[1])^*$.
 In the case $\mfg$ is nonabelian, we can account for the Lie bracket by deforming the differential on $\hat S (\mfg[1])^*$, so that the spectrum consists of Maurer-Cartan elements rather than all of $H^1(\mfg)$.